itorly/react-study/Learn-React/Escape Haches/src/3.Synchronizing with Effects/3.3.How to write an Effect/Step 3- Add cleanup if needed/note.md

 ### wrap legacy non-React code
 You can use a similar approach to wrap legacy non-React code (like jQuery plugins) into declarative React components.

+### Why do not use Effects for state calculations?
+Effects run as a result of rendering.
+Setting state triggers rendering.
+Setting state immediately in an Effect is like plugging a power outlet into itself.
+The Effect runs, it sets the state, which causes a re-render, which causes the Effect to run, it sets the state again, this causes another re-render, and so on.

 ### What does “mount” mean?
 when the component “mounts”, i.e. appears on the screen for the first time.